carpentries-incubator/twitter-with-twarc/_episodes/08-analysis-tools.md

 function rates an input text as negative or positive on a scale of -1 to 1.

-TextBlob is a Python library that does all sorts of text processing.
+TextBlob is a Python library that does all sorts of text processing, including sentiment analysis.
+The sentiment property returns a named tuple of the form Sentiment(polarity, subjectivity).
+The polarity score is a float within the range [-1.0, 1.0].
+The subjectivity is a float within the range [0.0, 1.0] where 0.0 is very objective and 1.0 is very subjective.

 Before we can do any sentiment analysis, we need to download the linguistic datasets that TextBlob uses in its analyses: